KatherineMichel/creating-a-self-hosted-church-website/getting-started.md

 ## Jekyll Pros and Cons

 Pros:
-* Can be hosted for free at GitHub (can also be hosted elsewhere, but probably not for free)
+* Can be hosted for free at GitHub (can also be hosted elsewhere, but possibly not for free)
 * Many Jekyll code-bases exist on GitHub to learn from
 * Fairly easy to deploy
 * Can use a custom domain